ARC

 The Case of the Missing Bag

-(The following is a true story.
+(This is a true story.
 It really happened.
 Names have been changed to protect identities.
 Most of the conversations that form part of the narrative are based upon that most unreliable of friends-memory or from conversations after the fact so some literary license has been taken in narrating the precise sequence of events.)

-“Kya sound hai na.
+“Kya sound hai na?
 Mast system hai!”

 Saturday